 After completion of the course, participants will have gained knowledge and experience related to:

-- Current international policy concerning climate change and clean energy
+- Climate finance landscape and international policies concerning climate change mitigation and adaptation.

 - Identifying project opportunities for low carbon climate resilient development

 Module 1: Introduction to climate and clean energy, the Green Climate Fund

 Module 8: Project rationale, sensitivity and risk analysis

 Online summer course: Developing a GCF concept note

 The course is divided into two parts.
 Part 1 is an online course of eight modules in which participants, in their own time, undertake reading assignments, watch videos, listen to presentations and complete questions and written assignments.
 This part of the course takes place in individual pace and offers online tutoring to help the participant through the modules and give feedback on assignments.
 The assignments include developing a draft concept note for a Green Climate Fund proposal ready for feedback during the online summer course (Part 2).
 It is estimated that to complete the online material before the summer school participants will need about 120 hours.
 It is advised that all modules of Part 1 are successfully completed before the start of Part 2 – the online summer course.
 Part 2 consists of line online lectures, including guest lectures from leading specialists, participants presentations, case studies presentation, discussions, and small group and one-one tutoring.
 During the online course participants work, individually or in pairs, on their draft concept note which will be presented and discussed with feedback on possible areas for improvement.
 In principle, it is possible to follow the recorded parts of the online summer course or do parts of the online summer course, like one-one tutoring, in a later stage.

 BSc, MSc or equivalent from a recognized university, at least two years of professional experience, and a basic understanding of engineering and economics is necessary.
 The language requirement is IELTS 6.0 (or equivalent).
 For the on-line component participants must have access to an appropriate internet connection.